-I don’t like setting black and white rules, so I am open to variations that people come up with.
+I don’t like setting black-and-white rules, so I am open to variations that people come up with.
 I do, however, recommend that you start with the classical position and try it for at least six months before coming up with any necessary alternatives.
-It is stable, ergonomic and time tested so I encourage you to use it from the outset.
+It is stable, ergonomic, and time tested so I encourage you to use it from the outset.

 #4 Nails vs. No nails

-Modern classical guitar technique uses a combination of nail and flesh to make sound with the right hand digits.
+Modern classical guitar technique uses a combination of nail and flesh to make sound with the right-hand digits.
 The nail surface is shaped and polished to give us a clear and versatile sound.
-The vast majority of players use their right hand nails as part of their technique and I would recommend this too.
+The vast majority of players use their right-hand nails as part of their technique and I would recommend this too.

 Sometimes, because of work or a multitude of other reasons, nails just aren’t a possibility.
 This is completely fine, you can still play classical guitar!

 There are a number of members here at CGC who play without nails and they make a wonderful sound.
 In fact, some will prefer the sound made without nails and also enjoy the sense of connection between flesh and string.
-The use of nails on the classical guitar started around the turn of the 19th century so a lot of the music you are going to be playing would have been played by the fingertips in their origin renditions.
+The use of nails on the classical guitar started around the turn of the 19th century so a lot of the music you are going to be playing would have been played by the fingertips in their original renditions.